btconway/babyagi/README.md

 Beside the update of embedding vector store above, the extended result data is written to file, serving as backup.
 The data is stored in folder "scrape_documents".
 When the vector store is deleted, the "memory" still exists in this file.
 The file can be used for embedding again using stand-alone script ingest.py (see document embedding extension).

-## Initial internet search and scrape content embedding in document vector store
-Optional feature to perform a toplist search and subsequent web page scraping.
-The scrape results, with strict filtering for human-readable content, then get embedded in document vector store before the task procedure is started.

-This shall provide BabyAGI with a preconfigured "memory" of related content and shall help to minimize the need for smart search, since it involves token intensive LLM based scrape result summarization.
-The manual operation using supplementary scripts scraper.py and ingest.py is automated with this feature.

-## Full Llama support: 100% local operation possible
+## 🦙 Full Llama support: 100% local operation possible
 By limiting the context size for document embedding, smart search results, etc. and changing the Llama setup a bit, it is possible to have BabyAGI run (mostly) stable with 7B-Llama.
 It is slower as with OpenAI models, but reasonable (on my MacBook M1 with 16GB RAM).

 ![image](https://github.com/robiwan303/babyagi/blob/main/BabyAGI-Llama%20Operation.jpeg)

 Running continuously with a 7B-Llama,... creating & processing the task list, analysing web scrape results, doing Q&A retrieval with embedded document store, all in parallel and w/o getting stuck in loops or aborting prematurely. 😋

-## Report creation extension (experimental)
+## 🧫 Report creation extension (experimental)

 This feature, when finished, shall create a report, summary or code as output to a file, involving parsing, update and development of the file.

 Up to now text from task result and smart search results analyzed and written to a file, based on a marker in the text and supplementary instructions for the objective.
+The functionality is pretty basic up to now, but important results are properly marked and added to the report file.
+Works also with code.

 See the parameters in .env file for details.

 ************************************************************

-## Tipps, hints & observations for Llama operation
+## 📖 Tipps, hints & observations for Llama operation
 See below some things I did notice during my many hours of testing & tinkering:
   - It can happen that BabyAGI stops after the first cycle due to empty task prioritization list, simply re-start in this case
   - I did observe sporadic error messages regarding token limit for document embedding with a large vector store (several thousand pages).
 Also here a re-start solves the problem in most cases.